 New Zealand's Biodiversity

-- Cultural benefits – the importance of biodiversity to Māori and customary uses
+Cultural benefits – the importance of biodiversity for Māori including customary uses.

-There are three key components to New Zealand’s ecosystems: land (such as the kauri forests in the North Island); freshwater (including the braided river systems in the South Island); and coastal and marine (such as the saltmarsh areas found around the country).
+There are three key components to New Zealand’s ecosystems: land, freshwater and marine.
 This section of the website focuses on terrestrial biodiversity.
-Freshwater, coastal and marine biodiversity are addressed in other sections of the website.
+Freshwater, and marine biodiversity are addressed in other sections of the website.

 Article 2, Convention on Biological Diversity

 Brown, M. (2015) Vanishing Nature: facing New Zealand's biodiversity crisis at 3.

 Marie Brown (2015) Vanishing Nature: facing New Zealand’s Biodiversity Crisis at 2.

 Marie Brown (2016) Pathways to Prosperity: Safeguarding biodiversity in Development at 20.

 Patterson MG, Cole AO 2013.
 “Total economic value” of New Zealand’s land-based ecosystems and their services.
 In Dymond JR ed.
 Ecosystem services in New Zealand – conditions and trends.
 Manaaki Whenua Press, Lincoln, New Zealand.

 Last updated at 1:32PM on March 21, 2018